-That’s why you’ll often find Dragonflies feeding around ponds, lakes, or other water sources where mosquitoes lay their eggs.
+That’s why you'll often find dragonflies feeding around ponds, lakes, or other water sources where mosquito larvae thrive.

 Dragonflies are not aggressive.
 If you approach, they will usually fly away.
 Even with a net, these insects are hard to catch.
 But if one lands on or near you, be kind.
 They will not hurt you.